-Stephen Kelly is the national practice chair of Business Law Group and practises corporate and securities law, with particular emphasis on corporate finance and mergers & acquisitions.
-He regularly acts for large public companies, underwriters and investors in public offerings, including initial public offerings, bought deal transactions and cross-border offerings, as well as private placement transactions.
-Mr. Kelly frequently advises on public and private mergers & acquisitions both nationally and internationally and has advised numerous boards of directors and independent committees in the context of M&A, strategic reviews, shareholder activism, compliance, significant corporate investigations (including with respect to anti-bribery and corruption issues) and governance matters generally.
+Stephen Kelly is the national practice chair of Business Law group, sits on our national Management Committee and practises corporate and securities law, with particular emphasis on corporate finance and mergers & acquisitions.
+He regularly acts for large public companies, underwriters, and investors in public offerings, including initial public offerings, bought deal transactions and cross-border offerings, as well as private placements.
+Mr. Kelly frequently advises on public and private mergers & acquisitions both nationally and internationally.
+He is frequently retained to advise boards of directors and independent committees in the context of M&A, strategic reviews, shareholder activism, compliance, significant corporate investigations (including with respect to anti-bribery and corruption issues) and governance matters generally.
 He also regularly advises clients on corporate reorganizations, continuous disclosure obligations, corporate governance matters, the preparation of shareholders’ meetings and other ongoing securities law questions.

 On September 9, 2019, BELLUS Health Inc. completed its initial public offering in the United States of 9,859,155 common shares at a price of US$7.10 per common share, for total gross proceeds of approximately US$70 million.

 On January 10, 2019, a consortium consisting of Air Canada, Toronto-Dominion Bank (“TD”), Canadian Imperial Bank of Commerce (“CIBC”) and Visa Canada Corp. (“Visa”) announced the successful closing of its purchase of Aimia Canada Inc., owner and operator of the Aeroplan Loyalty Business, from Aimia Inc.